-School councils can be established in state schools and will enable greater involvement of the school community and other stakeholders, such as industry, in setting the strategic direction for the school.
+School councils can be established in Queensland state schools to enable greater involvement of the school community and other stakeholders, such as industry, in setting the strategic direction for the school.

 The role of a school council is to:

 The school council plays a role in monitoring and informing the school's strategic direction in a way that achieves the best learning outcomes for the school's students.

 The size of the school will determine representation of parents, staff and students on the school council.
 School councils will comprise of at least six, but not more than 15 members.
 A school council must include at least one elected parent member 511K and one elected staff member 511K.
 The number of elected parent members and elected staff members must be equal.

 A school council may include two appointed members 469K and at least one (but not more than two) elected student members.
 Elected student members 496K can only be students from Years 10, 11 or 12 at the school.
 A school council may appoint a co-opted student from Year 6 in primary schools, however these students are unable to vote.

 School council members who are not parents, teachers or students under 18 years of age, must hold a Blue Card before they can participate in school council activities (see Frequently Asked Questions at Blue Card Services ).